1 year fixed rate bonds

 Are there any alternatives to 1 year fixed rate bonds?

-Good alternatives to one year fixed rate bonds will differ from person to person and your own individual savings goals.
+Good alternatives to one year fixed rate bonds will differ from person to person and your individual savings goals.
 However, if you’re looking for the same low-risk factor and a guaranteed return on your savings, you might want to consider notice accounts or easy access accounts.

 Can I lose money on a 1 year fixed rate bond?